uozuAho/orgcat/readme.md

     - land on page ~/start/<some random ascii, 7 chars>
     - this starts a survey using the random ascii as the survey id
         - this is an intentional bug (create data on GET)
-    - user categorises orgs
+    - user answers survey questions
-    - they can only do the survey once
+    - LATER: they can only do the survey once
-    - they can continue the survey at any time
+    - LATER: they can continue the survey at any time
-    - once all orgs are categorised, they get a thank you message
+    - LATER: once all orgs are categorised, they get a thank you message
 - admin
-    - can download survey results at any time
+    - LATER: can download survey results at any time
         - no auth needed, anyone can view admin page

 ## non functional
 - survey should initially load in < 1s